rand3289/distributAr/README.md

 # distributAr

 **distribut**ed**Ar**chitecture is a Tiny distributed computation framework for spiking ANNs and more! distributAr's primary purpose is to distribute Spiking Artificial Neural Networks among multiple hosts or CPUs.
-It provide mechanisms for sharing spike times among running threads.
+It provides mechanisms for sharing spike times among running threads.
 Threads running in a single process communicate through shared memory.
 Threads running in differrent processes or on different machines communicate via network multicast.

 What sets distributar apart from other frameworks is that all machines (spike time clocks on all machines) are synchronized in time without affecting the hardware clock of individual machines.